 The program has three specific aims:

-- Mitigate dysfunction of normal tissue induced by cancer treatment
+- To mitigate tissue injury induced by cancer treatment

 Laura Calvi, M.D., professor of Medicine, Neurosurgery, and Pharmacology and Physiology